DariaFerbey/homepage/README.md

 - Obama, Michelle (2012).
 American Grown.
 New York: Crown Publishing Group.
 - Obama, Michelle (2018).
 Becoming.
 New York: Crown Publishing Group.

+---

+#### 5 Lessons From Michelle Obama’s Autobiography ❤️

+1. Don’t give up on your dreams
+2. Time is gold
+3. Always be determined
+4. The right clothes give power
+5. Become more

+---

+#### LIFE LESSON

+There is no limit to what we as women can accomplish.

+#### LIKES 😃

+Love to eat fresh fruit and all kinds of vegetables.

+ #### DISLIKES 😞

+ Don't love to eat beets.